 “IAM PERSONA” – PERSONA’s integrated Impact Assessement Method explained

-The PERSONA project sets out to develop and test an integrated impact assessment (IIA) method to be used by public authorities to appropriately assess the consequences of new no-gate crossing point solutions that these authorities plan to deploy at state borders.
+The PERSONA project sets out to develop and test a tailored down and integrated impact assessment method (called ‘IAM PERSONA’).
+The method is meant to be used by public authorities – predominantly border control ones – to appropriately assess the consequences, in terms of personal data protection, privacy, ethics and social acceptance, of new no-gate crossing point solutions (for example, e-gates or smart tunnels) to be deployed at state borders.
 The objective is to provide these authorities with a means to assure, to the highest extent possible, that border control respects democracy, the rule of law and fundamental human rights.

 Generally speaking, impact assessment is an evaluation technique used to analyse the possible future consequences of an initiative for relevant societal concerns (i.e. benchmark), if this initiative could present danger to these concerns, with a view to supporting an informed decision-making on whether to deploy the initiative and under what conditions, and it constitutes – in the first place – a means to protect those concerns.

 The ‘architecture’ for impact assessment consists at minimum of three main elements:

 - a framework, which concerns the policy for impact assessment, and defines and describes the conditions and principles thereof;

 - a method,which delineates the consecutive and/or iterative steps to be undertaken to perform the impact assessment process; and